hashicorp/consul/middleware/cache/README.md

 cache [TTL] [ZONES...]
 ~~~

 * **TTL** max TTL in seconds.
-If not specified, the maximum TTL will be used which is 1 hour for
+If not specified, the maximum TTL will be used which is 3600 for
-    noerror responses and half an hour for denial of existence ones.
+    noerror responses and 1800 for denial of existence ones.
+    A set TTL of 300 *cache 300* would cache the record up to 300 seconds.
+    Smaller record provided TTLs will take precedence.
 * **ZONES** zones it should cache for.
 If empty, the zones from the configuration block are used.

 Each element in the cache is cached according to its TTL (with **TTL** as the max).
 For the negative cache, the SOA's MinTTL value is used.
 A cache can contain up to 10,000 items by
 default.
 A TTL of zero is not allowed.
+No cache invalidation triggered by other middlewares is available.
+Therefore even reloaded items might still be cached for the duration of the TTL.

 If you want more control: